 6. Stay Hydrated and Fueled Up

+This is the most important tip.
 As you’re trail running, you might be intrigued about getting off the beaten path, but that’s not a good idea.
 First, going off trail greatly increases the probability of getting lost, falling, and getting injured.
 Side-stepping down a steep slope on slippery terrain can seem fun, but it also likely means you’ll be trampling various forms of vegetation that are important to the ecosystem which local land managers have worked hard to protect.
 Rest assured, every trail offers dozens of unique vantage points and the unique scenery changes with the time of day and the time of the year.
 Enjoy the view and get the most from your run by making these trail running tips a part of your journey.

 Brian Metzler’s trail running tips come from first-hand experience.
 He is the founding editor of Trail Runner magazine and has run trail running races from 5K to 100 miles.
 He’s a trail running expert who completed the daunting Leadman competition in 2018 and finished the Leadville trail marathon, Silver Rush 50-mile mountain bike race, Leadville 100 mountain bike race, Leadville 10K and the Leadville 100 trail running race during a six-week span.